neulab/knn-transformers/README.md

 ## Background

-### kNN-LM
+### kNN-LM and kNN-MT
-The k-Nearest Neighbor Language Model takes an already-trained model, performs a single forward pass over the entire training set, and creates a datastore of `(key,value)` pairs, where `key` is a hidden representation of the trained model after reading a training example, and `value` is the token that should be predicted next.
+The k-nearest neighbor language model takes an already-trained model, performs a single forward pass over the entire training set, and creates a datastore of `(key,value)` pairs, where `key` is a hidden representation of the trained model after reading a training example, and `value` is the token that should be predicted next.

 At test time, for every predicted token, the model performs a k-nearest neighbors search in the datastore, retrieves the `(key,value)` pairs that are closest to the test hidden representation, and normalizes their distances using softmax.
 Finally, the model interpolates the base LM's probability with the probability formed by the retrieved nearest neighbors and their normalized distances.
 For more details, see the [paper by Khandelwal et al., ICLR'2020](https://arxiv.org/pdf/1911.00172.pdf)

+kNN-MT is similar to kNN-LM, but it addresses seq2seq/encoder-decoder models, mainly for machine translation.
+For more details, see the [paper by Khandelwal et al., ICLR'2021](https://arxiv.org/pdf/2010.00710.pdf)

 ### RetoMaton
-RetoMaton extends kNN-LM, by (1) saving a *pointer* in every datastore entry; and (2) clustering entries according to their keys.
+RetoMaton extends kNN-LM and kNN-MT, by (1) saving a *pointer* in every datastore entry; and (2) clustering entries according to their keys.
 That is, every datastore entry is now a tuple `(key,value,pointer)`, and it belongs to a cluster.

 These two changes create an automaton from the datastore, where states are clusters, edges are pointers (shared among examples in the same cluster), and transition weights are the normalized distances between the test representation and each key.